hamada-g/blue-lab/docs/lab-journal.md

 - Determined that SSH access from the Windows host to `wazuh-server` was preferable to using the limited Hyper-V console for archive review
 - Switched to a host-side SSH workflow for manager inspection
 - Selected `jq` as the preferred tool to make JSON archive output readable during validation
+- Validated readable archive output from `win-endpoint-01` using host-side SSH and `jq`
+- Confirmed archive collection of Windows Security and System channel events from the endpoint
+- Observed sample Security event `5379` entries related to Credential Manager reads
+- Observed sample System event `7040` for a service startup type change, which mapped to a Wazuh rule
+- Observed sample Windows Update Client event `19` showing successful update installation
+- Determined that the initial `Get-Process | Select-Object -First 5` test did not produce a clean, isolated process-creation validation in the sampled output

 ### Decisions Made
 - Phase 2A should focus first on Windows telemetry validation before moving to Linux baseline work
 - Raw archive review is more useful than alert-only review during early telemetry validation
 - Manager inspection should be performed over SSH from the Windows host when practical
 - JSON event output should be filtered and formatted for readability rather than reviewed directly in long raw terminal streams
+- Explicit process-launch tests are preferable to `Get-Process` when validating process creation visibility

 ### Problems Encountered
 - Raw `alerts.json` and `archives.json` output was difficult to read in the small Hyper-V console window
 - Manager-side `sudo` and other local activity on `wazuh-server` appeared prominently during testing and made quick visual review noisy
 - Initial SSH access was attempted from the Windows endpoint instead of the Windows host, which was less useful for managing terminal space and workflow
 - Grep-based review of JSON output was technically functional but not comfortable for sustained manual inspection without additional formatting
+- The first process-related validation test did not cleanly isolate a process creation event in the sampled archive view, even though raw endpoint telemetry collection was confirmed

 ### Important Commands Used
 - `Get-Service WazuhSvc`